hashicorp/terraform-provider-tfe/website/docs/r/workspace.html.markdown

 * `id` - The workspace ID.
 * `resource_count` - The number of resources managed by the workspace.
 * `html_url` - The URL to the browsable HTML overview of the workspace.
+* `effective_tags` - A map of key value tags for this workspace, including inherited tags from the parent project.

 ## Import